 WITH Barbara Cassin [Paris] Jean-Frédéric Chevallier [Paris, Kolkata] Divya Dwivedi [New Delhi] Sandra Milena Gomez [Mexico] Élodie Guignard [Paris] Motilal Hansda [Borotalpada village] Surujmoni Hansda [Borotalpada village] Marc Hatzfeld [Paris] André-Éric Létourneau [Montréal] Patrice Maniglier [Paris] Shaj Mohan [New Delhi] Chandrai Murmu [Bhangabhandh village] Tibru Murmu [Borotalpada village] Ikue Nakagawa [Tokyo, Bruxelles] Andres Solis [Mexico] and Paola Torres [Mexico city] PRODUCED BY Sukla Bar Chevallier [Kolkata] for Trimukhi Platform

-A GLIMSE AT THE NIGHT LONG PROGRAMME
+THE NIGHT LONG PROGRAMME

 from 5:30 PM to 5:30 AM • subject to change without prior notice

 photographies by Élodie Guignard for Trimukhi Platform (except few by Dhananjoy Hansda or Jean-Frédéric Chevallier)

 ATANG DARAM • ONE WILL I EXPLODE? santhal ritual of welcoming + sound installation